Saturday, January 10, 2026

 Education: University of Idaho

-11. Seth Jones - Defense NHL Prospects (Possible U.S. Roster Adds for 2026 Ice Hockey)
+11. Seth Jones - Defense NHL Prospects (Possible U.S. Roster Adds for 2026 Ice Hockey) - Withdrawn: Injured and unable to participate Confirmed

 Hometown: Arlington, TX